-Once on a forum, I came across this error posted by a member where he was not able to get the Games working on Windows 8 Pro.
-You may find that you are unable to play some of your favorite Games on Windows 8 due to a missing xlive.dll file and you may get to see the following error message:
+Once on a forum, I came across this error posted by a member where he was not able to get the Games working on Windows.
+You may find that you are unable to play some of your favorite Games on PC due to a missing xlive.dll file and you may get to see the following error message:

-I found out that the dll file, xlive.dll comes with the Microsoft Games for Windows LIVE installer.
+I discovered that the missing dll file, xlive.dll comes with the Microsoft Games for Windows LIVE installer.
 So I started searching for ways to download it off the Internet.
 After some time I found a package that contains the specific dll – and that is the Games for Windows Marketplace Client.
 I went to XBOX.com and downloaded the Games for Windows Marketplace Client.

 Once you download it, run the package.
 Remember the package you’re downloading is a web installer.
 That means it will download the contents from the Internet as it installs, so make sure you disable any third-party Firewall.